amilaperera/dotfiles/README.md

 Personal dotfiles
 =================

-This repo contains my personal dotfiles mainly related to zsh/bash, vim, tmux and irb.
+This repo contains my personal dotfiles mainly related to zsh/bash, vim, tmux, git, cgdb, irb etc.

 The best way to install the environment is to use the [environment setup](https://github.com/amilaperera/dotfiles/blob/master/scripts/setup_env.rb) script which is provided with the